Nebojša Pavković

 Nebojša Pavković (Небојша Павковић; 10 April 1946 – 20 October 2025) was a Serbian army general who served as Chief of the General Staff of the Armed Forces of Yugoslavia from February 2000 to June 2002.
-He also served as the Commander of Third Army of the Armed Forces of Serbia during the Kosovo War, from December 1998 to February 2000.
+He also served as the Commander of Third Army of the Ground Forces of Yugoslavia during the Kosovo War, from December 1998 to February 2000.
 In 2009, Pavković was convicted by the ICTY of war crimes during the Kosovo War and sentenced to 22 years in prison.

 Life and career

 Pavković was born in the village of Senjski Rudnik in the municipality of Despotovac on 10 April 1946.
 He finished teacher training college in Aleksinac in 1966, and was conscripted into the Yugoslav People's Army on 20 July 1970.
 Pavković graduated from the Military Academy in Belgrade in 1970, finished junior officers' school in 1982 and senior officers' school in 1988.
 He served as a battalion commander within the 10th Infantry Brigade and later headed the 16th Proletarian Infantry Regiment.
 From 1988 to 1989, he was the commander of the 16th Motorized Brigade.
 Between 1988 and 1993, he held several posts in the Federal Secretariat for National Defence.

 When the conflict in Kosovo began, Pavković was the Commander of the Third Army.
 He was promoted to the rank of Major General in 1996, Lieutenant General in 1998 and Colonel General in 1999.
 For success as commander leadership he received numerous medals and awards; Slobodan Milošević awarded him the Order of Freedom for commanding the Third Army during the NATO bombing of Yugoslavia.
 After the overthrow of Milošević, Pavković remained at his position as Chief of the General Staff until 24 June 2002, when he was removed from his position by the President of FR Yugoslavia Vojislav Koštunica.

 He published two books, which covered events which led to the Kosovo War and military events during the NATO bombing of Yugoslavia on the Kosovo battlefield.